-The annual monitoring network plan must be made available for public inspection for 30 days prior to submission to U.S. EPA.
+The Annual Monitoring Network Plan must be made available for public review and comment for 30 days prior to submission to EPA.
 Information on how to comment on the plan and any comments received are listed in Appendix A.

-The Annual Network Plan is available on the Pechanga website and a public notice is posted notifying the public of the document's availability for review and comment.
-The community and public are able to access the report and submit written comments.
+The Annual Network Plan is publicly available on the Pechanga Tribal Government website and a public notice is posted notifying the public of the document's availability for review and comment.
+The community and public are able to access the report and submit written comments on the Plan.
 The state and local agencies are also able to access the plan for review and comment, including input on any changes to a PM2.5 monitoring network that impacts the location of a violating PM2.5 monitor.
 Any comments received by the PED are reviewed, documented and added to Plan, as applicable.